Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

 \subsection{Trichotomy of affine varieties}

 The well-known trichotomy of Riemannian manifolds says that positively curved, flat, and negatively curved manifolds have distinct geometric behaviours.
 In symplectic topology, there is an analogy of this trichotomy for Liouville manifolds.
-Geometrically, this can be understood by studying the existence and abundance of $J$-holomorphic maps $u:\overline{S}\rightarrow\overline{M}$ with finite energy in the associated Liouville domain $\overline{M}$, where $\overline{S}$ is a genus 0 Riemann surface with non-empty boundary, see $\cite{mm}$.
+Geometrically, this can be understood by studying the existence and abundance of $J$-holomorphic maps $u:S\rightarrow M^\mathit{in}$ with finite energy in the interior $M^\mathit{in}$ of the associated Liouville domain $\overline{M}$, where $S$ is a punctured sphere, see $\cite{mm}$.